addiscent/vagrant-ruby-rails/README.md

         config.vm.box = "ubuntu/trusty32".

-If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_, execute "vagrant destroy", then execute "vagrant up".
-The 32-bit _VirtualBox_ image is downloaded from the Hashicorp Ubuntu repository and used to build the _guest-vbox_.
+If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_, execute "vagrant destroy", to remove the existing 64-bit _guest-vbox_ image.
+Then execute "vagrant up", which downloads the 32-bit _VirtualBox_ image from the Hashicorp Ubuntu repository, and is used to build the _guest-vbox_.

 ##### Misc Troubleshooting Tips

 ###### "Vagrant SSH" Times Out

-If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that your CPU is not capable of executing the _ubuntu/trusty64_ image.
-See "Using Ubuntu/Trusty32" above.
+If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that your CPU is not capable of executing the _ubuntu/trusty64_ _guest-vbox_ image.
+See "Using _Ubuntu/Trusty32_", above.

 ###### Remote SSH Times Out